marcusfabricius/PikaPV-CAQM/final-gui/README.md

 Local browser GUI for solar-cell DC, impedance, C-V, and live lock-in measurements.

-The app is a Flask web interface around the measurement backend in `gui-v1.py`.
+The app is a Flask web interface whose runtime files now live under `src/`, with the measurement backend in `src/pikapv-backend.py`.
 It is intended to run on the measurement PC connected to the instruments over VISA/GPIB.

 ## Files